smpapik/smpapik.github.io/README.md

 ## About Me
 Hi there, I'm Suzanne.
-I'm a Statistician currently based in the Washington D.C. area where I manage national housing surveys.
+I'm a Statistician based in the Washington D.C. area where I manage national housing surveys.

 I love finding the stories hidden in data.
 Whether I’m cleaning, analyzing, or visualizing it, I enjoy the process of turning raw information into insights that inspire decisions and make complex topics more approachable.
 I also love programming — building tools, automating workflows, and writing code that makes working with data more efficient and creative.